 In sum, consider all of these findings in context:

 I recently blogged about our ability to prove guilt in courtrooms using brain waves.
 Consider this: technology can determine whether or not you have a strong memory associated with a picture of a crime scene.
 People who have not been at the crime scene may have a strong emotion attached to viewing the photo but they will not have a strong memory associated with that scene.
 So, in a “line up,” we can determine who was at any given crime scene.
 In the future, it is not unforeseeable to imagine a criminal who is aware of this challenge.
 He can copy his own memory of the crime scene (scientists have done this as well), modify that memory to be personal to whomever that memory is then given to, and then erase his own memory of the crime scene.
 Then, in a line up of suspects, the real criminal appears to be innocent while an innocent party appears to be guilty.
 In a transhumanist future, police push the issue farther and make the real criminal recover all of his lost memories (because they probably won’t find his memory in precisely the same place of the brain as the innocent party).
 Technology would then be able to identify the real criminal’s presence at the crime scene.
 Does that help?
 Probably not – because he is now going to claim that the memory was traumatic to him as an innocent bystander and he naturally went to someone to remove it so that he wouldn’t retain that trauma.
 Why didn’t he report the crime?
 Fear.
 Threats from the innocent party.
 The alibi sounds reasonable when compared to the innocent party whose memory seems just as legitimate as the real criminal and who may not be able to discern the memory as a false, implanted memory.
 If gollum can forget his own name (just like any other Alzheimer’s patient), and later recall it simply by hearing someone else saying his name, how is anyone going to be able to detect a false, implanted memory from a real one?
 I don’t know about you but I’ve forgotten things and remembered them before – why would a false memory feel any different?
 How could we discern the difference?
-I’ve explored these questions in a short story but it doesn’t appear likely that we’ll have real answers anytime soon – mice, after all, don’t tend to communicate any of their suspicions with great clarity.
+I’ve explored these questions in my latest novella (Assassin Hunter – here is a free excerpt) but it doesn’t appear likely that we’ll have real answers anytime soon – mice, after all, don’t tend to communicate any of their suspicions with great clarity.

 Surely, there are many similar considerations to explore but these considerations alone offer the foundation for a great box office thriller.
 Perhaps Matt Damon should take the role?
 What do you think: would you be able to detect a false memory from a real memory?
 What if it was very clever and intensely detailed – or custom made just for you?
 How would you know?